wakaru44/ansible.sbs_provision/README.md

 and give you the access details of such a thing.

+## Usage

+look at the `barebones.sh` file to get an idea.
+Then you can just run it

 ## Current status

 - it provisions some basic software. but I don't understand where is doing it, not in the machine.